Dear out-of-state siblings,

 Do you remember family get-togethers, snuggled around a fire, staying up way past our bedtime?
 We’d laugh and share stories and never want the evening to end.
 There was magic in the air that we were desperate to cling to.
 Shutting my eyes tightly, I can almost see myself holding out for one more joke, one more smile.

 Though we may be states apart, we can still have a family get-together.
-I promise to cheers my hot chocolate to you through Skype if you promise to do the same.
+I promise to cheers my hot chocolate to you through Zoom if you promise to do the same.

 Above all, I find myself nostalgic for the way things used to be.
 These timeless memories, forever preserved in my mind, are the ones I hold on to.
 They bring me joy and remind me of how much we have been through, together.

 I will never stop telling my children about the memories I hold onto dearly.
 The ones where their aunt and uncle weren’t an aunt and uncle; they were a sister and a brother.
 We were young, we were full of magic, and we savored every moment.